classic racing dayboat, gracing the river Thames since 1911

 Estuary One Design

 Racing an EOD Upwind By Andrew Carpenter (Madrigal - EOD 113.
-Rig; Selden mast, no runners)
+Rig; Selden mast and boom - no runners, Lonton & Gray sails)

 As we all know an EOD is easily overpowered and can be bit of a beast so it’s important to make the rig as controllable as possible.
 To make the beast easier to sail first set your rig up before the start of the race.
 You can do this by adding a mast choc to straighten the mast in light winds or removing a choc in a force 3 and above.
 We find that even a small 12mm thick choc makes a difference to the mast and sail shape.